Aegis: Automated Error Generation and Attribution for Multi-Agent Systems: Methodology

 Standard contrastive learning methods are ill-equipped to handle the sparse error signals and compositional labels inherent to MAS error attribution, necessitating a more specialized framework.
 We therefore propose \textbf{Disentangled Contrastive Learning (DCL)}, which formulates error attribution as weakly supervised representation learning.
 DCL represents each trajectory $\tau$ as a bag of turns, using Multiple Instance Learning attention \citep{ilse2018attention} to assign evidence weights $\alpha_t$ and highlight salient turns.
 The turn representations are disentangled by aligning them with two prototype banks, $\mathcal{B}_A$ for agents and $\mathcal{B}_E$ for error modes, initialized from textual definitions.
 This produces distributions $p^A$ and $p^E$ corresponding to the responsible agent and error mode of each failure.
 The distributions are combined into a joint probability $p^P$, and the model is trained with a composite loss that balances classification accuracy, representation quality, and logical consistency:

 The three components work in concert. $\mathcal{L}_{\text{cls}}$ is a standard multi-label classification loss (BCE) over the agent, error, and pair prediction levels.
 The core representation learning is driven by $\mathcal{L}_{\text{con}}$, a supervised contrastive loss.
 It encourages the model to pull representations of salient error turns closer to their positive counterparts (e.g., the original successful trajectory and aligned prototypes) while pushing them away from negative samples.
 Finally, $\mathcal{L}_{\text{hier}}$ acts as a hierarchical consistency regularizer.
 It enforces a key logical constraint by penalizing violations where a predicted agent-error pair's probability exceeds the minimum of its constituent agent and error probabilities, using a squared hinge loss.
-(See Appendix \ref{appendix: method} for full loss formulations.)
+(See Appendix \ref{appendix: method} for more details about DCL.)